 “According to latest research 3,15,980 Nepalese are living in the USA”.

 This caused the devastating situation for those Nepali speaking Bhutanese.
-The whole generation was stateless after the act of Government of Kingdom of Bhutan.
+The whole generation was stateless after the act of Government of the Kingdom of Bhutan.

 They all fled to Nepal as refugees and stayed there in camps.
-With the help of UNHCR and other supporting countries like USA, Canada, Australia, Denmark, The Netherlands, New Zealand, Norway and the United Kingdom, this resettled them in their countries.
+With the help of UNHCR and other supporting countries like the USA, Canada, Australia, Denmark, The Netherlands, New Zealand, Norway, and the United Kingdom, this resettled them in their countries.
 Almost 85% of Bhutanese were resettled in the USA.

 According to UNHCR’s 2015 report, 84,800 Bhutanese Nepalese are living in the US.

 Bhutanese Nepalese in the US

 “Bhutanese Nepalese are one of the top reason to grow Nepalese community in the US”.